windhamdavid/til/docs/computers/woozer.md

 # Woozer 🦮

+## Log

+**23.02.03** - Started making notes on migrating to a new server with Ubuntu v22.04.1 LTS ( Jammy Jellyfish ).

-21/03/17 - Migrated data centers on Woozer and had an issue with php7.2-fpm overriding the php7.4-fpm config.
+**21/03/17** - Migrated data centers on Woozer and had an issue with php7.2-fpm overriding the php7.4-fpm config.
 Looks like the auto php config defaulted it back and lost the sock.
 Had to replace the sock/pid for 7.4 monit and disable the 7.2-fpm.conf.
 ```bash
 @woozer:/run/php » ls
 php7.2-fpm.pid  php7.2-fpm.sock  php7.4-fpm.pid  php7.4-fpm.sock  php8.0-fpm.pid  php8.0-fpm.sock  php-fpm.sock